dimaga/drlnd-p1-navigation/README.md

 * 2 - turn left
 * 3 - turn right

-The agent perceives the world as 37-dimensional state vector, which consists of agent's velocity and ray-based distances to objects around forward direction.
+The agent perceives the world as a 37-dimensional state vector, which consists of the agent's velocity and ray-based distances to objects around forward direction.

 To find the best policy, the agent learns Deep Q Network with epsilon-greedy policy and a number of optimization tricks.